higgledy piggledy houses in Marseille

 Cours Julien

 Yes pals, you read it correctly!
 (And I’m no train spotter, I promise.)
-Back in the days when aeroplanes weren’t a thing, and the English were busy little bees tromping all over Africa and Asia attempting to claim the entire world as their own, Marseille was an important stopping point on their journey.
+Back in the days when aeroplanes weren’t a thing, and the English were busy little bees tromping all over the rest of the globe attempting to claim the entire world as their own, Marseille was an important stopping point on their journey.
 The English ladies and gents would hop on a train to Marseille, where they would consequently hop on board a ship.
 Off they would sail to far-flung corners of the globe to begin their new lives.

 This meant that the train station needed to look *slick as*.